alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-classes-part-1.md

 fun main() {
     val contact = Contact(1, "mary@gmail.com")
-    println(contact.email)           //Prints the value of the property: email
+    println(contact.email)           // Prints the value of the property: email
     //mary@gmail.com
-    contact.email = "jane@gmail.com" //Updates the value of the property: email println(contact.email)           //Prints the new value of the property: email
+    contact.email = "jane@gmail.com" // Updates the value of the property: email
+    println(contact.email)           // Prints the new value of the property: email
     //jane@gmail.com
 }
 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="tour-access-property-kotlin"}

-> To concatenate the value of a property as part of a string, you can use template expressions (`$`).
+> To concatenate the value of a property as part of a string, you can use string templates (`$`).
 > For example:
 > ```kotlin
 > println("Their email address is: ${contact.email}")